Introduction to SMART Learning Suite Online

 Are you looking to individualize the testing experience?
 Do you want to enhance access to the standardized testing administered to your Special Education students?
 The abundance of accessibility features can be overwhelming for teachers.
 In this course, we’ll provide guidelines to help you select appropriate, individualized accommodations rather than make a group decision for your class — just in time for testing season!

-Creating Student Voice with Flipgrid
+Creating Student Voice with Flip

 How can we, as educators, promote student voice and self-expression?
 There are several strategies for promoting student voice in the classroom environment.
-Join us as we explore Flipgrid — an engaging and empowering tool that is perfect for having your students express themselves creatively.
+Join us as we explore Flip (formerly Flipgrid) — an engaging and empowering tool that is perfect for having your students express themselves creatively.
 Using this interactive tool, we will show you how your students can record and share ideas, videos, and stories.
 We will also dive into how educators can utilize this digital tool to create weekly reflections, discussion groups, and explore numerous topics.
 Watch as confidence and storytelling skills blossom!

 pi-top Project 4: Sonic Pi Basics